Alain de Boismenu: Education and priesthood

 The apostolic vicar for Papua New Guinea came to France looking for additional support for his work which led Boismenu voicing his desire to aid the vicar in the missions.
 But his superiors hesitated with this request due to Boismenu's frail nature.
 His superiors instead wanted someone a bit more robust since that was needed for the vigorous demands of the missions.
-It was during this time that he came into contact with the Venerable Bishop Henri Verjus whom he confided in of his desire to join the missions; this was something that in correspondence Verjus encouraged though advised Boismenu that it required great zeal and virtue.
-On 13 August 1897 he learnt from his Superior General (and Servant of God) Jules Chevalier that he was permitted to go to the missions in Papua New Guinea.
+It was during this time that he came into contact with the Bishop Henri Verjus whom he confided in of his desire to join the missions; this was something that in correspondence Verjus encouraged though advised Boismenu that it required great zeal and virtue.
+On 13 August 1897 he learnt from his Superior General Jules Chevalier that he was permitted to go to the missions in Papua New Guinea.
 On 8 September 1897 he left Genoa and in late October he arrived via ship in Sydney and from there moved to Papua New Guinea.